webpack-contrib/val-loader/README.md

 Default: `false`

-If `true`, specifies that the code can be re-used in watch mode if none of the `dependencies` have changed.
+If `true`, specifies that the code can be reused in watch mode if none of the `dependencies` have changed.

 ## Examples

 ### Simple

-In this example the loader is configured to operator on a file name of `years-in-ms.js`, execute the code, and store the result in the bundle as the result of the execution.
-This example passes `years` as an `option`, which corresponds to the `years` parameter in the target module exported function:
+In this example the loader is configured to operate on a file name of `years-in-ms.js`, execute the code, and store the result in the bundle as the result of the execution.
+This example passes `years` as an `option`, which corresponds to the `years` parameter in the target module's exported function:

 **years-in-ms.js**